Im-Madhur-Gupta/PocketGuard/README.md

 React, Android (Java), Django and DRF.
 <br/><br/>

-### Note - We made this project for HackIIITV 2021 hackathon.
+### We made this project for HackIIITV 2021 Hackathon. :woman_technologist::man_technologist::innocent: